AnkitDroidGit/DestiniApp/README.md

 # DestiniApp
 Learn to make iOS Apps with Destini App

-Beginner: Download the starter project files as .zip and extract the files to your desktop.

-Pro: Git clone to your Xcode projects folder.

 ### Contact - Let's connect to learn together
 - [Twitter](https://twitter.com/KumarAnkitRKE)